 Being part of the food processing industry, HACCP monitoring of your smokehouse is a MUST!

-Not only is this required when selling food product, but it will also give you peace of mind that you are not sending food product out there that might still contain bacteria that could lead to a product recall — and cost you time and reputation.
+Not only is this required when selling food products, but it will also give you peace of mind that you are not sending food products out there that might still contain bacteria that could lead to a product recall — and cost you time and reputation.